ValentinaPasqual/forgont/README.md

 3. **Alleged Original**: An alleged original is a document that is claimed to be the original but may be subject to dispute or doubt.

-4. **Suspicious Original**: A suspicious original is an original document that raises concerns or doubts about its authenticity or legitimacy.

 5. **Copy**: A copy is a reproduction or duplicate of an original document, often made to distribute or preserve information.

 6. **Authentic Copy**: An authentic copy is a duplicate of an original document that is verified to be genuine and accurate.